 Co-op is an academic program and, as such, includes the completion of specific coursework.
-Each placed student must enroll in the appropriate COOP course each work semester.
+Each placed student must enroll in the appropriate CO-OP course each work semester.
 Credit and non-credit program options are available.
 Students completing the credit option are eligible to earn the Diploma Seal of Advanced Cooperative Education.
 Students completing the non-credit option are eligible to earn the Certificate of Cooperative Education.
 Students' initial work term will not precede their first academic term, nor will any work terms follow students' final academic term.

-Requirements: Certificate of Cooperative Education 0 h nours The certificate is awarded to students who complete the equivalent of two full-time semesters of cooperative education work experience.
-During these work experiences, students will enroll each semester in COOP 2300 or COOP 2310 Requirements: Diploma Seal of Advanced Cooperative Education 6 h nours COOP 1101, COOP 1102, and COOP 1103 (1 hour each) or COOP 2500 3 hours COOP 4990.
-3 hours
+Requirements: Diploma Seal of Advanced Cooperativ ve Education 6 hours COOP 1101, COOP 1102, and COOP 1103 (1 hour each) or COOP 2500 3 hours COOP 4990 3 hours

 - 1. Students will write and present a career vision statement that includes goals and objectives. - 2.
-Students will demonstrate appropriate work-skills related to their major and/or career goals on a co-op job site. - 3.
+Students will demonstrate appropriate work-skills related to their major or career goals on a co-op job site. - 3.
 Students will identify their strengths and weaknesses related to career employment by completing a self-assessment. - 4.
 Students will create a career development plan based on the self-assessment.